BeKnowDo/benlido/README.md

 ```

+### Image Quality
+Since there are over 400MB of images, we optimized it by compressing it down to 50%.
+The quality is not the best, but for local development, it's sufficient.
+If you need higher quality images, please ask directly.

 ## Using your existing webserver and database server
 If you feel comfortable, you can also just use your existing method: XAMPP, MAMPP, or native Apache, MySQL, etc.